INFORMSJoC/2023.0239/README.md

 ```

 ## Description
+This repository contains the code accompanying the paper [Heuristic Methods for Gamma-Robust Mixed-Integer Linear Bilevel Problems](https://doi.org/10.1287/ijoc.2023.0239) by Yasmine Beck, Ivana Ljubić, and Martin Schmidt.

 ## Prerequisites
 The methods are implemented in Python 3.7.11 and Gurobi 11.0.0 is used to solve all arising optimization problems.
 Visit [Gurobi's official website](https://www.gurobi.com/academia/academic-program-and-licenses) for details on how to obtain a license.
 In addition to Gurobi, the following Python packages and modules are required: